 A good tip to ensure long term reliability and performance from your brush is to discharge the brush completely every 6 months and then recharge it fully.
 Such activity helps ensure a long battery life.
 It is also worth noting that if you need to use the brush and it has not finished charging this is fine.
-Use it and replace it.
+Use the brush and replace it on the charging stand.

 Brushes that have run out of power completely may need 30 minutes or so on the charger before they can be used for one clean or before any charging lights may appear.

 Electric toothbrushes with removable batteries

 How to I charge a brush with removable batteries?